-Effects supports pressure-sensitive tablets from Wacom with the Masking Brush.
-When you use the Masking Brush you can enable pressure sensitive controls for the brush size, brush opacity, or both simultaneously.
+- Manual Spacing: When checked, this sets the spacing of the brush tip as you apply a stroke.
+This is primarily used when painting with custom brushes.
+See "Using Custom Brushes to Add Overlays" on page 84 for more. - Pressure options: Effects supports pressure-sensitive tablets from Wacom with the Masking Brush.
+You can enable pressure sensitive controls for the brush size, brush opacity, or both simultaneously.
 To turn this support on, click on the gear icon in the Tool Options bar.
-You can activate pressure sensitivity for both sizer and opacity by clicking the appropriate buttons in the drop-down menu.
+You can activate pressure sensitivity for both size and opacity by clicking the appropriate buttons in the drop-down menu.